TRT Global - Sudan army rules out talks as Türkiye, UN, Arab nations call for Eid truce

 All parties, including calls from the UN secretary general and South Sudan and Ethiopia leaders, affirmed the necessity to stop the violence and resort to dialogue.

-More than 300 people have been killed since the fighting erupted Saturday between forces loyal to Sudan's army chief and his deputy, Mohamed Hamdan Daglo, who commands the paramilitary RSF.
+More than 300 people have been killed since the fighting erupted Saturday between forces loyal to Sudan's army chief and his deputy, Mohamed Hamdan Dagalo, who commands the paramilitary RSF.

-Some of the fiercest fighting has been in the capital of Khartoum, a city of five million people, most of whom have been sheltering at home without electricity, food or water.
+Some of the fiercest fightings has been in the capital of Khartoum, a city of five million people, most of whom have been sheltering at home without electricity, food or water.

-As battles raged, Burhan dismissed any prospects for negotiations with Daglo, telling Al Jazeera television that he saw no option but "decisive military" action.
+As battles raged, Burhan dismissed any prospects for negotiations with Dagalo, telling Al Jazeera television that he saw no option but "decisive military" action.

 "I do not think there is any room for talks over politics again with the Rapid Support Forces," he told the Qatar-based broadcaster, while adding that he was open to mediation.